University of Notre Dame (Private): Access to these resources is limited to individuals with an active Notre Dame NetID and password.

 Insight Into Diversity, INSIGHT Into Diversity (formerly the Affirmative Action Register) is a 35-year-old national magazine and premier source of information for one million readers monthly seeking in-depth news, reports and commentary on issues surrounding all aspects of diversity and inclusion.
 Highly regarded for its extensive career opportunity listings, INSIGHT Into Diversity continues to successfully connect employers to the most highly qualified individuals regardless of race, color, national origin, religion, gender, age, disability, veteran status, gender identity or expression, or sexual orientation.

-International Jobs: U.S. Department of State list of international job boards/opportunities.
+International Jobs: U.S. Department of State list of international job boards and opportunities.

 Geneva Jobs: Network for International Development, Health, Aid, Environment Jobs and Consultancies in Switzerland and Europe.